|11/07/2021||New York City Marathon|

 About 5 years ago, I finally discovered a local running and endurance team – runners and triathletes.
 I started participating in the weekly Saturday morning runs.
 The place and distance are announced on Wednesdays.
 5 miles was the average and the place always had a breakfast/coffee spot nearby.
 Most importantly, all paces were invited and included – from walkers to younger, faster runners and everything in between.
 Some Saturdays have had as many as 30 participants!
 Starting with the group has given me more running partners and, since most are 20 – 25 years younger than me, helped me train faster.
 Investing in an online coach has also helped.

 I ran a marathon in my early 40’s and met my goal of 4 hours (actually a couple minute faster) but did not discover the “mystique” in the distance and decided one was enough.
 About 9 ears ago, I was getting bored with 5Ks and 10Ks and decided to try another half marathon.
 My goal was 8:00 pace, but I was closer to 7:35 and decided maybe I was better suited to the half marathon.
 Oddly enough, I have never beaten that time (but I have been close).
 These days, I figure age is catching up with me so my goals are to hit age-group PRs.
-I did try another marathon last year – Revel Mt.
+I did try another marathon in 2019 – Revel Mt.
 Hood.
 I love downhill, so thought that would be an advantage.
-Despite some long runs (17 – 20 miles) on the course, I still hit the wall around mile 17 – my legs just gave out.
+Despite some long runs (17 – 20 miles) on the course, I still hit the wall around mile 17 – my legs just gave out and I think I did not fuel very well.
 I was (am) so disappointed to miss my 4-hour goal by almost an hour!
-I still think that 4 hours is possible and will try again sometime (I did register for NYC with a half marathon time, just not sure that race will be held this year).
+I still think that 4 hours is possible and will try again.
+I was able to register for the 2020 NYCM with a half marathon time, but of course that was cancelled.
+However, I will be running it this year.
+So far, longest runs have been around 17 mile (2.5 hours) and I have been feeling good!

 One of the team’s leaders/founders started doing the Runner’s World streak a few years ago and each year challenges others to do the same.
 I started November 21, 2017, so am closing in on 900 days.
 Running a minimum of 1 mile a day can be challenging, but I actually averaged over 6 miles a day in 2019 (marathon training helped).